Cardiac amyloidosis: Familial (ATTR_{m}-CM)

 This type is caused by mutations of genes encoding amino acids of the transthyretin protein (TTR) causing transthyretin misfolding.
 Due to the multiple number of potential genetic causes (approximately 130 gene variants are known) the incidence of this form is variable in different populations, depending on the genetic variant.
 The vast majority of familial cardiac amyloidosis still present after the age of 60.
 A common mutation is the TTR gene mutation Val122Ile.
 It is estimated that 3.5–4% of African Americans in the United States have the Val 122lle mutation.
 This type of amyloidosis can be identified by genetic testing for protein mutation.
 Histological evaluation involves special stains being utilized to visualize the amyloid deposits.
 One such stain is Congo Red, which binds specifically to the amyloid deposits and can be characterized by various lighting methods.
-Under polarized light, the amyloid deposits while show characteristic apple green birefringence, and under plain light the deposits will appear a light salmon pink color.
+Under polarized light, the amyloid deposits show characteristic apple green birefringence, and under plain light the deposits will appear a light salmon pink color.
 Familial amyloidosis usually causes a combination of heart failure and peripheral neuropathy or autonomic neuropathy.
 Whereas wild-type transthyretin amyloidosis usually causes heart failure, with neuropathy being more rare.